OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 ![Breakpoint address using Ghidra](Images/Chapters/0x06c/debugging_ghidra_breakpoint.png "Breakpoint address using Ghidra")

-For the second address, we need to determine the ASLR shift offset for a given process.
-As mentioned before, iOS is a modern operating system with multiple techniques implemented to mitigate code execution attacks, one such technique being Address Space Randomization Layout (ASLR).
-On every new execution of an application, a random ASLR shift offset is generated, and various process' data structures are shifted by this offset.
-In order to set a breakpoint at the correct address we need to determine this shift offset each time.
-The ASLR offset can be determined by using `lldb` command `image list -o -f`.
+For the second address, we need to determine the _ASLR shift offset_ for a given process.
+The ASLR offset can be determined by using the lldb command `image list -o -f`.
 The output is shown in the screenshot below.

 ![Process image list](Images/Chapters/0x06c/debugging_lldb_image_list.png "Process image list")